 How does Stampin’ Up! support demonstrators?

-Stampin’ Up! has so many amazing resources – you will receive weekly emails and updates, a bi-monthly magazine, have access to an online Stampin’ University packed with information that will help you build your business, a project cost calculator, a YouTube Channel, twice yearly Onstage events across the globe, a wonderful demonstrator support team, a generous incentive scheme and of course, you have access to me, your upline.
+Stampin’ Up! has so many amazing resources – you will receive weekly emails and updates, have access to an online Stampin’ University on other online resource packed with information that will help you build your business, a project cost calculator, a YouTube Channel, yearly Onstage events across the globe, a wonderful demonstrator support team who you can email or phone, a generous incentive scheme and of course, you have access to me, your upline.

 Do I have to recruit other demonstrators?

 No!
-Of course you don’t have to recruit.
-Remember this is YOUR business and you can choose to how YOU run it.
+Of course, you don’t have to recruit.
+Remember this is YOUR business and you can choose how YOU run it.
 However, if you do decide to recruit, you will be rewarded with increased commissions and perks.